RavensbourneWebMedia/creativecollaboration/sessions/07/README.md

 * Mini-lessons
 * Install Wordpress / Find themes & Plug-ins
-* Create criteria’s to critique each others work
+* Collectively create assessment criterion to critique each others work
 * Evaluate each others design accordingly to those criteria's

 ### Your [homework](#homework) and [blog](#blog)!